matskuman5/full_stack_open/README.md

 ## fullstackopen.com

 My repo of exercises for Helsinki University's online course.
 The course is an introduction to modern JavaScript-based web development, focusing on building single page applications with ReactJS that use REST APIs built with Node.js.
-I'm currently working on the optional TypeScript section.